1921 - 2020

 There were nine local associations or leagues by the time the first constitution was printed: Northern, North Central, Northeastern, Western Slope, Suburban, Southeastern, Arkansas Valley, South Central and San Juan Basin.

 R.W.
 Truscott, Loveland, was elected temporary president and J.C.
 Casey, Eaton, temporary secretary.
-John C. Cory, Principal of South High, Denver, was a member of the first Board of Control and the second president.
+John C. Corey, Principal of South High, Denver, was a member of the first Board of Control and the second president.
 He resigned because Denver did not see fit to join the Conference at that time.
-James H. Wilson of Rocky Ford was then elected president to succeed Cory.
+James H. Wilson of Rocky Ford was then elected president to succeed Corey.

 In 1924, the Colorado High School Athletic Conference joined the National Federation of State High School (Athletic) Associations and has been an active member ever since.